Found 228 study abroad units

 Unit synopsis

 This is a foundational unit for Computational Mathematics.
-It introduces the design and implementation of mathematical models that can then be solved using techniques in Computational Mathematics.
+It introduces the design and implementation of computational techniques for solving a range of problems in mathematics.
 These techniques will be analysed for important properties such as efficiency, stability, convergence and error.
-The main topics that will be covered include: finite difference methods for models of heat diffusion in two dimensions; direct and iterative methods for linear systems; efficient storage of data; approximation; numerical integration; numerical methods for ordinary differential equations.
+The main topics that will be covered include: finite difference methods for models of heat diffusion in two dimensions; direct and iterative methods for linear systems; efficient storage of data; norms; approximation; numerical integration; numerical methods for ordinary differential equations.

 Approval required